OcelotBabou/Quartz/content/2-The World/Regions/Locations/Goraks Perch.md

 ---
 **Overview:**

-Gorak's Perch is a precarious ridge bordering Phemus Pass, offering a strategic vantage point over the famous passage.
-It is named after Gorak, an infamous giant known for his relentless attacks on unsuspecting merchants and travelers.
+Gorak's Perch is a precarious ridge bordering [[Phemus Pass]], offering a strategic vantage point over the famous passage.
+It is named after [[Gorak]], an infamous giant known for his relentless attacks on unsuspecting merchants and travelers.
 The ridge's imposing height and rugged terrain make it a formidable and dangerous location, reflecting the ferocity of its namesake.

 **Description:**